rderewianko/GYoS/README.md

 ## Self Service Item Store for Jamf Pro

 Get Your Stuff (GYoS) is a customizable framework for creating an Item Store in the Jamf Pro Self Service app.
+It's the idea of a webstore in self service where users can order peripherals.
+Right nowk, it generates a ticket to an email.
 ## Documentation

 ### Create a Pashua Install PKG